luau-lang/luau/README.md

 # Testing

 Luau has an internal test suite; in CMake builds it is split into two targets, `Luau.UnitTest` (for bytecode compiler and type checker/linter tests) and `Luau.Conformance` (for VM tests).
-The unit tests are written in C++, whereas the conformance tests are largerly written in Luau (see `tests/conformance`).
+The unit tests are written in C++, whereas the conformance tests are largely written in Luau (see `tests/conformance`).

 Makefile builds combine both into a single target and can be ran via `make test`.